-They are extra festive when served in real scallop shells, which are oven safe.
-You can find them here in my Amazon Shop (this link goes to Amazon where I am an affiliate partner)
+You can find the scallops shells online (this link goes to Amazon where I am an affiliate partner).

 Yes!
 That's why I love this recipe for holiday entertaining because you can make them in advance.
 Just portion them out in the shells, top with the bread crumbs and cheese, and place in your fridge on a baking sheet.
 Then just pop in the oven to bake when ready to serve!

 If serving as a starter, these pair nicely with my Coq Au Vin as a main course.